 This procedure is the best and simplest method of winter storage, if a boat is available.
 By sinking the unit, the motor has no possibility of losing some of its internal motor fluid.
 It cannot freeze and the unit is not damaged by handling.
-Seals do not dry out and it saves the work of removing and reinstalling the unit.
+Seals do not dry out and it saves the work of removing and re-installing the unit.
 To sink a unit for winter storage, the pond depth must be 4 to 6 feet plus the height of the unit itself.
-Get the minimum water depth from the Aqua Control brochure, add 4 to 6 feet plus the normal depth of ice on the pond.
+Get the minimum water depth from the Aqua Control, Inc. brochure, add 4 to 6 feet plus the normal depth of ice on the pond.
 If the pond does not have sufficient depth, then sinking is not an option for winter storage.
-Any Aqua Control unit can be stored by sinking with enough depth in the pond.
+Any Aqua Control, Inc. unit can be stored by sinking with enough depth in the pond.

 - 1. Attach poly rope for retrieval.
 Use a rope that floats for finding and retrieving the unit.
-Attach a small marker float to the rope end. - 2.
+Attach a small marker float to the rope end if desired. - 2.
 Determine how many millimeters of float are above the water when the unit is off.
-Use the information under flotation, page 12, to determine the amount of weight it will take to sink the unit. - 3.
-Steel weight lifting weights are a convenient and economical source of such weight.
+Use the information under flotation, page 12, to determine the amount of weight needed to sink the unit. - 3.
+Weight lifting weights are a convenient and economical source of such weight.
 Do not use concrete blocks as weights.
-They are bulky and weight only about half their normal weight when in water. - 4.
-Secure enough weight to both sides of the unit so that the unit is about to sink.
-The unit will need to sink under the water but not touch the bottom.
-Weights will be placed on both sides of the unit by running a rope through the weights and securing it around the head of the unit or with the provided weight pin on the top of the float.
-You will secure one end of another rope to the head or weight pin, tie on the final amount of weight with a rope long enough to hang lower than the depth of the unit, so that the weight would hit the bottom before the unit does.
-This final weight also needs a rope with a Finder Float that is long enough to reach the surface.
-DO NOT ATTACH WEIGHTS TO EYEBOLTS.

-- The unit will then float upright in this position until pulled back up in the spring. - 5.
-Spring retrieval will require less effort since just enough weight has been added to sink the unit. - 6.
-When properly submerged, the top of the unit should be at least 2 to 3 feet below the surface of the water so that it is out of the ice layer. - 7.
-BE SURE TO FOLLOW THE INSTRUCTIONS SO THAT THE UNIT IS NOT DRIVEN INTO THE MUD.
+They are bulky and weigh only about 1/2 their normal weight when in water. - 4.
+Secure a 25 lb. weight to each eye-bolt on the float.
+Tie a rope through the hole of one weight.
+Tie the other end of the rope to a float eye-bolt or tie it to a snap hook and snap the hook over the eye-bolt (the snap must fit over the 3/8" diameter eye of the eye-bolt).
+Repeat for the other float eye-bolt.
+The ropes must be long enough so that these weights hang down below the bottom of the unit.
+Attach a poly rope for retrieval.
+Use a rope that floats for finking and retrieving the unit.
+Attach a small marker float to the rope end if desired or if a non-floating rope is used. - 5.
+Using another rope 6' to 8' long, secure additional weights to the unit as needed.
+Keep the weights clear of lights or cord.
+These weights do not need to hang down past the lower tube. - 6.
+Repeat until all the weights have been added.
+When the last weights are added the assembly should gently sink until deepest weights rest on the bottom.
+The unit will then float upright in this position until pulled back up in the spring. - 7.
+Spring retrieval will require very little effort since just enough weight has been added to sink the unit. - 8.
+When properly submerged, the top of the unit should be at least 2' to 3' below th surface of the water so that it is out of the ice layer. - 9.
+Be sure to follow the instructions so that the unit is not driven into the mud.